N11 road (Ireland): Link with M50

 Along the Shankill Bypass, the M11 is joined by the Dublin's M50 motorway partial ring road, which terminates at a major junction along the M11, which opened in June 2005.
 This link allows motorists to drive on continuous motorway and dual carriageway from Oilgate, County Wexford to various destinations via the M50 and the national roads it serves.
-These roads include the N7 to Limerick, Cork, Waterford, Kildare, the N4 to Sligo, Mayo and Galway, the N3 to Cavan, Donegal and Navan, the N2 to Derry, Letterkenny and Monaghan and the M1 to Belfast, Lisburn, Newry,Drogheda.
+These roads include the N7 to Limerick, Cork, Waterford, Kildare, the N4 to Sligo, Mayo and Galway, the N3 to Cavan, Donegal and Navan, the N2 to Derry, Letterkenny and Monaghan and the M1 to Dublin Airport, Drogheda, Dundalk, Newry, and Belfast.